jayasim/CarND-Traffic-Sign-Classifier-Project/README.md

 ### Writeup / README ###

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-You can use this template as a guide for writing the report.
-The submission includes the project code. ####

 You're reading it! and here is a link to my [project code](https://github.com/jayasim/CarND-Traffic-Sign-Classifier-Project-P2/blob/master/Traffic_Sign_Classifier.ipynb)

 ### Data Set Summary & Exploration ###